 The Xtreme 35 package on a Rubicon creates one of the most capable half-ton off-road vehicles available at any price point.
 On a Sport, it transforms the base truck into a surprisingly capable trail machine — though without the Rubicon’s front e-locker and sway bar disconnect, the capability ceiling is lower than the full Rubicon package.

-Note: the Xtreme 35 package is not available with the 6-speed manual on the Sport trim (23W package).
-It requires the automatic transmission on Sport configurations.
+Note: the Xtreme 35 package is not available with the 6-speed manual on the Sport trim.
+It requires the 8-speed automatic transmission on Sport configurations.

-The 392 Moab has the same fundamental off-road hardware as the Rubicon — front and rear e-lockers, Rock-Trac 4:1 full-time, Dana M210 Wide HD front, Dana M220 Wide Full-Float rear, front disconnecting sway bar — but adds the 35-inch tire suspension, 4.56 rear axle ratio, and performance brakes as standard equipment.
+The Moab 392 has the same fundamental off-road hardware as the Rubicon — front and rear e-lockers, Rock-Trac® 4:1 full-time, heavy-duty wide-track Dana front and rear axles, front disconnecting sway bar — but adds the 35-inch tire suspension, performance rear axle ratio, and performance brakes as standard equipment.
 It also comes with a performance suspension tuned specifically for V8 power and 35-inch tires.

-The 392 also has a 110 MPH speed calibration versus the 97 MPH limit on other Wranglers — and sport steering wheel with paddle shifters for tighter driver control.
-Off-road, it is the most capable standard Wrangler in the lineup without adding aftermarket modifications.
-On the road, the V8 transforms the experience in a way no other trim can replicate.
+The Moab 392 is also calibrated for higher top-end performance than other Wranglers — and includes a sport steering wheel with paddle shifters for tighter driver control.
+Off-road, it is the most capable factory Wrangler in the lineup without adding aftermarket modifications.
+On the road, the 6.4L V8 transforms the experience in a way no other trim can replicate.
+For the full engine breakdown, see our 2026 Jeep Wrangler Engine Guide.

 Side-by-side off-road capability comparison